How much does it cost to come on the Pilgrimage?

-Pilgrims are included in our group travel insurance policy with the cost included in the price of the pilgrimage.
+UK residents are included in our group travel insurance policy with the cost included in the price of the pilgrimage from the point of joining the pilgrimage.
 A copy of the policy will be sent to you once you have paid your initial deposit.
-Pilgrims with pre-existing health conditions will need verbal confirmation of their fitness to fly from their doctor (GP).
-If you have any questions contact our clinical team.
+As are requirement for our insurance, Pilgrims with pre-existing health conditions need verbal confirmation of their fitness to fly from their doctor (GP/Specialist), it should be recorded in your notes that this question has been answered.
+If you have any questions please contact us.

-Do I need a European Health Insurance Card (EHIC)?
+Do I need a UK Global Health Insurance Card (GHIC)?

 When will I know how I am travelling?

 We aim to let you know how you will be travelling to Lourdes by no later than 2 weeks before travel.